GRIDAPPSD/gridappsd-toolbox/static-ybus/README.md

 message = gapps.get_response(topic, request, timeout=90)
 ```

-## Service Output Response
+## Service Output Response Message

 The Static Y-bus response message format, with the ybus element being shortened from the full value, is as follows:

 ```
 message = {